Skip to content

 Is carmine vegan?
 Cochineal scale lice linger on cacti

-Also the performance, Killed lice in hair shampoo is kind of absurd, don't you think?
+Also the performance, killed lice in hair shampoo is kind of absurd, don't you think?
 Who would voluntarily pay money for that?

 What does carmine contain?